 There was no crew or equipment on the near-entirety of this production beyond myself and a single-hand-held gimbal that held my phone (Samsung’s Galaxy S9+) and a microphone (the entire apparatus was dubbed by me, “The Excuse Destroyer”).

-My interest in the convenience and advantage of using consumer-grade, digital cameras stretches all the way back to my first filmmaking impulses.
+My interest in the convenience and advantage of using consumer-grade, digital cameras stretches all the way back to my earliest filmmaking impulses.
 I’ve always believed in the freedom and independence engendered by such choices.
 But have no fear, the video and audio quality is superb and the general ease of use allowed me to focus on the parts of filmmaking that truly matter.
 It all emboldened my resolve against an all-too-common technocratic mindset.
 The battle against that is as important a fight as for the themes and ideas of a film’s content.

 My dad has a habit of saying, “Practice makes the tennis player, not their tennis racket.”
 I’ve taken that increasingly to heart over the years.
 Most so on this outing.